-Memphis Police officer charged with murder, kidnapping in man’s death
+Memphis police officer charged with murder, kidnapping in man’s death

 Police said an investigation revealed that Ferguson, armed with a handgun, encountered Howard outside his residence and forced him into his squad car.
 The two knew each other, police said.

-Ferguson then drove to Frayser Boulevard and Denver street, where he shot and killed Howard, according to MPD.
+Ferguson then drove to Frayser Boulevard and Denver Street, where he shot and killed Howard, according to Memphis Police.

 Ferguson was relieved of duty, police said.
-He has been assigned to MPD’s Tillman Station since 2018.
+He has been assigned to the Memphis Police Department’s Tillman Station since 2018.

 Another man, 28-year-old Joshua Rogers, also is charged with tampering with evidence and abuse of a corpse in this case.
 Police say he was an acquaintance of Ferguson and helped him relocate the body.